_ RCGP Learning

 The use of images is not one-way as patients may add their own drawing, or bring pictures on their mobile device6.
 The following drawings (with patient permission) show personal representation of the pain experience in cluster headache (Image 3) and in these descriptive sketches (Image 4) the pain of end stage osteoarthritis with spondylolisthesis.
 Reference to the feeling of dragging and vice-like pain can be seen.
 I am not alone – there are other professionals using imagery in medicine.

 Professor Gabrielle Finn fosters a network of artists, scientists, educators and health professionals interested in alternative methods of displaying by painting anatomical structures directly onto the body.
-Her work can be found at paintmeanatomy.com, and she has kindly given permission for an image to be used here (Image 5).
+She has kindly given permission for an image to be used here (Image 5).
 Her work crosses specialties and encourages innovative alternative approaches to learning.

 The team around Professor Paul Rea, Professor of Digital and Anatomical Education at the University of Glasgow, created an animation explaining hypertension using clay models which simply describe concepts which are difficult to describe verbally.